Combinatorial structures of the space of gradient vector fields on compact surfaces: Final remarks

-Notice that the intermediate flow with a limit circuit must appear between Morse flows and non-Morse Morse-Smale-like flows in $\bigsqcup_{l \geq 0} \mathcal{Q}_{k_-/2,k_+/2,l,>-1}^r(S)$.
+Notice that the ``generic'' intermediate flow with a non-periodic limit circuit, which is not a gradient flow, must appear between Morse flows and non-Morse Morse-Smale-like flows in $\bigsqcup_{l \geq 0} \mathcal{Q}_{k_-/2,k_+/2,l,>-1}^r(S)$.
 To state such transitions via saddle connections containing non-periodic limit circuits, we need the ``codimension'' of the multi-saddle connection diagram for flows in the space $\bigsqcup_{l \geq 0} \mathcal{Q}_{k_-/2,k_+/2,l,**}^r(S)$ like the ``codimension'' of the multi-saddle connection diagram for Hamiltonian flows \cite{yokoyama2021combinatorial}.
 We will report such transitions in the near future.